liuyangcharlie/Learn_WebGL/doc/start.md

 ### Animation
-When animating, the states of the WebGL state machine may not be changing all the time, sometimes, it is initialized at first and then constantly drawing/rendering in every frame using `time`/`requestAnimationFrame`
+When animating, the states of the WebGL state machine may not be changing all the time, sometimes, it is initialized at first and then constantly drawing/rendering in every frame using `timer`/`requestAnimationFrame`

 #### Colors
 - [Color masking](https://developer.mozilla.org/en-US/docs/Learn/WebGL/By_example/Color_masking)
     Color masking in WebGL demonstrates the basics of color theory.
 So, by masking off the blue and green channels, you are only allowing the red component of pixels to be updated, and therefore it is as if you were looking through a red tinted glass.
 Color masking gives you fine control of updating pixel values on the screen.

+### Camera

+### Scene

 ### Animation with WebGL